 Pietro hated the foreigner with his haughty air, his goat-like beard, his bald head, and his blushing face.
 He had a theory that the red faces of the English came from Protestant guilt.
-Without the comforts of the priest's wooden box, self-recriminations built up in the Protestant body, putting pressure on the nerves and veins, until Northerners all began to look like Anglican preachers or pirates.
-It was only a matter of time before they made everyone else walk the plank.
+Without the comforts of the priest's wooden box, self-recriminations built up in the Protestant body, putting pressure on the nerves and veins, until Northerners began to look like Anglican preachers and pirates.
+It was only a matter of time before they made everyone confess and walk the plank.

 Claudia's complexion, on the other hand, had benefited from the exorcising powers of the priest.
 Her forehead was smooth, unruffled, pure, beatified.
 She didn’t have a care in the world.
 Her skin was olive, golden or tawny, depending on the light in which he saw it.
-Although Pietro couldn't have know this, her father once compared her luminous skin to the glowing amaro he drank after dinner, to help his spirit come to terms with the large plate of spaghetti carbonara, two lamb chops, three glasses of red wine, the plate of roast potatoes with onions, the mixed salad, and the castle of tiramisu.
+Although Pietro couldn't have know this, her father once compared her luminous skin to the glowing amaro he drank after dinner, to help his spirit come to terms with a large plate of spaghetti carbonara, two lamb chops, three glasses of red wine, a plate of roast potatoes with onions, a mixed salad, and a castle of tiramisu.

 Looking at his adversary, Pietro could tell that it wouldn’t be difficult to find a tourist like this at a loss for words.
-This one was bottled up with unspoken frustrations -- things he thought but couldn't do.
+This one was obviously bottled up with unspoken frustrations — things he thought but couldn't do.
 Things he couldn't do, but couldn't stop thinking about.

 It bothered Pietro to think that English could sound this good.
 He preferred to think of the language that was poisoning their country as some bastardized version of German.
-The image of Hitler barking from his podium came to his mind.
-But what infuriated Pietro about his enemy’s shift into English was that the blonde angel with the blue-green eyes followed him into the same hellish Angleschluss of vocables.
+The image of Hitler barking from his podium came to mind.
+It then infuriated him to see that the blonde angel followed the foreigner into the same hellish Angleschluss of vocables.
 She went from warbling in a dove's voice to cawing like a crow.
 Her perfect mouth, once a soft pink bud, miniature of the Blessed Rose, now seemed like the blowhole of a trumpet, one a demon might use to summon forth the coarsest of blasphemies.